-Students who do not achieve scores on the TSE-A or SPEAK sufficient to satisfy the English proficiency requirements for graduate teaching assistants must enroll in the Developmental English Program and be certified for English proficiency before becoming eligible to hold a teaching assistantship.
-This 10-week program offered by the UT Arlington English Language Institute emphasizes accent reduction and oral presentation skills needed by teaching assistants.
-Registration is in 402 Hammond Hall, and the present charge is \$330 payable at the time of registration.
-Contact the English Language Institute at (817) 273-2730 or 273-4630 for details including the current class schedule and charges.
+Students who do not achieve scores on the TSE-A or SPEAK sufficiently high enough to satisfy the English proficiency requirements for graduate teaching assistants must enroll in the Developmental English Program and be certified for English proficiency.
+This 10-week program offered by the U.T.
+Arlington English Language Institute emphasizes accent reduction and oral presentation skills needed by teaching assistants.
+Registration is in 402 Hammond Hall, and the charge at present is \$330, payable at the time of registration.
+Contact the English Language Institute at 817-272-2730 for details including current class schedule and charges.